 As most teachers and parents know, winning an ICAS medal means celebrating students’ academic triumphs on the international stage, in a similar way that a sports tournament does.
-What’s perhaps lesser known is that the very act of students taking part in ICAS builds what’s known as their “soft skills” – from planning, practising and studying right up to competition day itself.
+What many schools may not realise is that the very act of students taking part in ICAS builds what’s known as their “soft skills”.
+This can include planning, practising and studying right up to competition day itself.

 Soft skills are essential interpersonal skills that make or break our ability to get things done.
 Soft skills have gone from being seen as an HR industry buzzword to essential qualification criteria for employers.
 Within this decade, two-thirds of all jobs will be centred on soft skills, according to research by Deloitte.

 Even now, the three highest-priority skills that employers and professional development teams are focused are all soft skills, a key annual report by LinkedIn found.

 A subsequent report also found that resilience is the number one skill for workplaces to focus on nurturing in these countries: US, Canada, France, the UK, Australia and New Zealand.

 It’s never been more timely to prepare your students to meet this future of work.
 Participating in ICAS provides several key opportunities to develop soft skills and help future-proof students’ employability.